Max Watters: Barnsley

 On 5 January 2023, Watters returned to League One to join Barnsley on loan until the end of the 2022–23 season.
-He scored his first goal for Barnsley on 11 February 2023 in a 2-0 win against Cambridge United, but was later sent off in the same match.
+Cardiff manager Mark Hudson said that "Barnsley have knocked down the door for him to go there".
+He scored his first goal for Barnsley on 11 February in a 2–0 win against Cambridge United, but was later sent off in the same match.
+Manager Michael Duff revealed that Watters had a toe injury, in addition to his three-match suspension, which would keep him sidelined until March.
+He featured as an extra-time substitute in the play-off final defeat to Sheffield Wednesday at Wembley Stadium, and played a total of 21 times, scoring four goals, during his loan with the club.

-He signed permanently for Barnsley in July 2023.